5 Stages of the Agile System Development Life Cycle

 Micheál Clesham

-By | Updated November 9, 2023 | 11 min read
+By | Updated November 14, 2024 | 9 min read

-In a world where adaptability is critical, Agile offers a framework that allows for quick pivots and customer-centric solutions.
-According to a comprehensive study on agile software development, this approach is efficient in today’s fast-paced tech landscape.
+Adaptability is critical, and Agile offers a framework that allows for quick pivots and customer-centric solutions.

-5 stages of the Agile Life Cycle
+5 Stages of the Agile Life Cycle

-The Agile Life Cycle is a dynamic and flexible approach to software development designed to deliver high-quality products that meet customer needs.
-This cycle is divided into five critical stages, each with its unique focus and set of activities.
-They are:
+The Agile Life Cycle is a dynamic and flexible approach to software development designed to deliver high-quality software that meets customer needs.

 1. Project Initiation

-The first stage in the life cycle of agile software development is often called the inception or envision phase.
-During this stage, an agile project charter is prepared during project initiation to discuss the project vision and ROI justification.
-Here, it’s essential to consider the role of DevOps in aligning with the project’s vision for a seamless development and deployment process.
+The first stage in the software development life cycle is the inception or envision phase.
+During this stage, an agile project charter is prepared to discuss the project vision and ROI justification during project initiation

 2. Planning

 The importance of upskilling and cross-skilling for team members cannot be overstated here.
+Value Stream Management can also be incorporated into planning to make data-driven decisions and prioritizations.

 • Backlog Building: Discuss and create a backlog at the story level.